jcgneto/CV/README.md

 # Research areas of interest

-Population genomics and evolution of Foodborne pathogens.
+Data science and machine learning applications to microbial genomics.
+Pattern recognition in bacterial genomics datasets and their application to diagnostics and surveillance.
+Foodborne pathogen genomics.

 # Publications